datarefinery/API-PMH/Discussion.md

 In API-PMH there are two fundamental things which we want to be able 'switch' between when we are dealing with an `<entity>`.

-One is the format - json, xml, html - which is relatively straight forward as we've described (e.g. accept headers, extensions and/or format= request parametrs).
+One is the format - json, xml, html - which is relatively straight forward as we've described (e.g. accept headers, extensions and/or format= request parameters).

 Two, is schema's, which again, when taken by itself, is also relatively straighforward (e.g. schema's are embedded in the responses if they are present and this can be true for json or xml).